The Willowcrest Dollhouse Revisited Week 15

-Today I worked on the living room bay wall, first floor.
+Today, I worked on the living room bay wall on the first floor.

 Siding and Windows

-I sided up to the porch floor roof and then installed one of the windows.
-It's the same process as with the front of the dollhouse.
-The only difference is that this window has a window sill, unlike the front French window.
-It's pretty easy to install so there were no problems there.
-I recommend sanding the slots on the sill very well and then tapping the sill in place with a mallet.
+I installed siding up to the porch roof and then added one of the windows.
+This process was similar to what I did for the front of the dollhouse, but this window has a sill, unlike the French window at the front.
+The installation went smoothly.
+I recommend sanding the slots on the sill well and then using a mallet to tap it into place.

 Living Room Bay

-The living room bay is very plain on this dollhouse so I had to dress it up a little.
-I added the stained glass ceiling to it.
-I just glued my finished stained glass over the opening I had created and used the dollhouse kits living room bay roof trim to frame it.
-I added an extra trim on the back edge, against the sided wall.
+The living room bay on this dollhouse is quite plain, so I decided to enhance it.
+I added a stained glass ceiling by gluing my finished stained glass over the opening I created and framing it with trim from the dollhouse kit.
+I also added extra trim along the back edge against the sided wall.

 Foundation

-I decided to make my own foundation trim because the dollhouses foundation trim is very rough and uneven.
-It also does not meet at the corners in some areas so using your own, balsa wood strips, will create a nicer finish.
+I decided to make my own foundation trim because the dollhouse's original trim was rough and uneven, with some corners not meeting properly.
+Using balsa wood strips allowed me to achieve a nicer finish.